Access Your Account

 Place a Hold on a Non-Sunnyvale Library Item

-If the item you want is not in our collection or is missing or unavailable, you can try to obtain materials through the LINK+ service, which allows patrons to obtain materials from dozens of libraries across California, or by Interlibrary Loan (ILL).
+If the item you want is not in our collection or is missing or unavailable, you can try to obtain materials through the LINK+ service, which allows patrons to obtain materials from dozens of libraries across California.

 The easiest way to access the LINK+ catalog is through our Sunnyvale Library catalog.
 Run your search normally through the online catalog.
 If the catalog does not find a match for your item, click on the LINK+ on the right side of the screen, and your original search will automatically run in the LINK+ system.
 If you do find the item you want in our catalog but it is unavailable, you can also click on the blue LINK+ button on the right side of the screen.
 You will be taken directly to the matching item in the LINK+ system.